-- layout is more restricted (or calls on HTML authoring skills). - pages that look good on the screen won't always print out neatly.
+- layout is more restricted (HTML tables will be supported but not CSS). - pages that look good on the screen won't always print out neatly.

-In assessing the wide range of software that now exists for e-book creation, the key features to consider are:
+Many of the programs listed below are no longer available, though can still be found on eBay and computer exchanges.
+If you do have a choice between web-page compilers, the key features to consider are:

-1. type of computer / operating system the e-books will be read on:

-desktop PCs and laptops: operating systems:
+1. type of computer / operating system the e-books will be read on: desktop PCs and laptops: operating systems: Windows Macintosh UNIX / Linux e-book readers: operating systems: Windows Windows CE Linux Proprietary hand-held devices: operating systems: Palm PC HPC Windows CE Linux 2. layout precision required: program compiles HTML pages simple formats only complex formats preserved employs own layout language through editor requires hand-coding (not listed in table below)

-Windows

-Macintosh

-UNIX / Linux

-e-book readers: operating systems:

-Windows

-Windows CE

-Linux

-Proprietary

-hand-held devices: operating systems:

-Palm

-PC

-HPC

-Windows CE

-Linux

-2. layout precision required: program

-compiles HTML pages

-simple formats only

-complex formats preserved

-employs own layout language

-through editor

-requires hand-coding (not listed in table below)